microsoft/azuredevopslabs/labs/tfs/redgateinstall/readme.md

 Wait for the installer to finish and launch Visual Studio.
 You will now find **Redgate Data Tools** for Visual Studio Enterprise 2017 installed and available.

-## Installing RedRoll extension for Team Foundation Server
+## Installing ReadyRoll extension for Team Foundation Server

 In order to use the **ReadyRoll** tasks in your build and release defintions, you will need to install the extension from the [Marketplace](https://marketplace.visualstudio.com/)